aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab0_Create_resources/Readme.md

 # Lab 0: Let's set up your AWS DeepRacer service and get you off to the races!

-# Notes
-We are continuously looking to improve the AWS DeepRacer service to provide a better customer experience.
-As such please always refer to the latest lab content in GitHub as prior content may be outdated.
-If you do have any technical questions please ask the workshop facilitators, and for those of you working through the lab at home, please post your questions to the [AWS DeepRacer forum](https://forums.aws.amazon.com/forum.jspa?forumID=318).

 # Overview
 This lab is  used to set up the required resources in your AWS DeepRacer service, so you can start training your model, and racing, when we get to the main lab.